browshanravan/success_paradox/README.md

 This project employes `OOP`, `Monte Carlo` and `Agentic` simulation methodology to see how much talent/luck plays a role in success.

-The crux of this project comes down to every person has a luck score and a talent score.
+The crux of this project comes down to every person having a luck score and a talent score.

 These scores can come from either a `uniform` or `normal` distribution.
 The ploted data shows how many people are selected (successful) as the percentage talent contribution changes.

 The observations suggest the luck/talent contribution to success can vary depending on the distribution the scores come from.

+You can change `agent_type` argument in `main.py` to see the effect.

 ## Getting started